squ1dd13/CLEO-iOS/README.md

 different files to be loaded while leaving the game's files unchanged.

 1. If you do not have it already, make a folder named "Replace" inside your CLEO directory.
-2. Find a mod which replaces game files (such as `handling.cfg`, `gta3.img`, or any other files that are found inside `gta3sa.app`).
+2. Find a mod which replaces game files (such as `handling.cfg`, `carcols.dat`, or any other files that are found inside `gta3sa.app`).
 3. Put the replacement files inside the "Replace" folder.
 To replace `handling.cfg`, the files would look like this: